Active Directory Security Groups

 AD security groups enable network administrators to manage permissions, policy settings, and group access to shared resources among a collection of users or devices all at once, rather than manually assigning permissions to individual users one at a time.
 For instance, if you want to grant staff in the HR department access to a specific network folder, you need to create a security group made up of staff from that unit.

 This simplifies network administration by allowing you to assign permissions once to multiple users.
 Users can be added or removed from the group as the need arises.
 The change in group membership automatically takes effect everywhere.
-With AD security groups, network admins can:

 • Assign user rights: User rights can be assigned to a security group.
 This helps to control what the users within the group can or cannot do within a domain or forest.
 For some security groups, user rights are automatically assigned for administration purposes which in turn can be inherited by members of the group.
 It’s critical that you pay special attention to those automatically assigned user rights to ensure that they are within required boundaries.

-• Assign permissions for resources.
-User permissions are distinct from user rights.
+• Assign permissions for resources: User permissions are distinct from user rights.
 Rights define the capabilities users possess, whereas permissions relate to access to resources.
 Some security groups are created by default and permissions automatically assigned when you create an Active Directory domain.
 Again extra care must be taken in managing those types of groups due to their automatic security permissions.

 When assigning permissions for resources (such as network folders, printers), it is best practice to assign those permissions to a security group rather than to individual users.
 Members of a security group inherit rights and permissions assigned to that group in Active Directory.

 Active Directory groups (including security groups) are characterized by their scope.
 The scope of the group determines the extent to which the group is applied in the domain tree or forest, and defines where the group can be granted permissions.
-The following three group scopes are defined by Active Directory:

 1. Domain local: Domain local manages access permissions to different domain resources (such as files and folders NTFS permissions, remote desktop access, etc.) in the domain where it was created; and can be applied anywhere in the domain.
 A domain local group can include members from trusted domains or other types of members.